 Since 2010, it has been made compulsory for every student to complete year 10.
 After that, they are to participate full time in education or employment, until they are at least 17 years of age.

 In primary schools, children start to learn core subjects.
 The primary focus is on providing fundamental knowledge about the world around them.
 Children are taught essential numeracy and literacy.

 In some states, middle schools have been introduced.
 It mainly offers programs for students in Years 7 to 10.
 But, this could be different from school to school.
-After completing middle school, students enroll in high or secondary schools to complete year 10, 11 and 12.
+After completing middle school, students enrol in high or secondary schools to complete years 10, 11 and 12.